Responsive UX/UI Design

 - Only 4 of the 18 STEAMotype followers have visited the website – most responded that they didn’t know that the website existed

-- Features that they would want to see on a Sci-Art website include: Artwork submissions, photo gallery, blogs, DIY projects, videos, and a Sci-Art shop
+- Features that they would want to see on a Sci-Art website include: Artwork submissions, photo gallery, blogs, DIY projects, videos, and a Sci-Art show

-Using the information gathered from the indirect competitive analysis and user interviews - I created two personas to represent two types of STEAMotype followers: Meghan Tesla - Science student with an affinity for art and Tatiana Henry, the non-traditional artist who wants to challenge herself in new ways.
+Using the information gathered from the indirect competitive analysis and user interviews - two personas were created: Meghan Tesla - Science student with an affinity for art and Tatiana Henry, the non-traditional artist who wants to challenge herself in new ways.
 Empathy maps were then created to understand the users: what do their daily lives entails, what influences them, their behaviors, their goals, their pains, etc.

 After comparing the two personas, Meghan and Tatiana, I decided to continue the rest of the project with Meghan as the primary persona for the minimum viable.
 This storyboard depicts Meghan's initial discovery of STEAMotype on Instagram which encourages her to learn more about the group on their dedicated website.
 Eventually she signs up to participate as a contributing artist and writer.